chriskpeterson/vuepress2/docs/resume.md

 ### Senior Technical Writer
 #### Poly, Austin, TX - 10/2019 - Present
-Document Prime for Poly CCX business media phones.
-* Key member of the Information Architecture Team.
-* Updated search facets and taxonomy and created an XLS transform for the documentation library.
+Documentation project manager and lead writer for Poly voice and video endpoint products.
+Mentor junior writers, interview new hires and contingent staff, and serve on the information architecture team.
+* Worked with a cross-functional team delivering an updated documentation portal taxonomy and metadata strategy.
-* Initiated a program to remove offensive language from Poly documentation and code.
+* Initiated the removal of offensive language from Poly documentation and code.
-* Key member for new product launch and planning the documentation structure.
+* Created a thorough audience analysis process used by the documentation team to plan documentation for new products.
-* Enhance documentation team knowledge by teaching other writers to setup lab phones with OpenSIP.
+* Enhanced documentation team knowledge by teaching other writers to set up and configure home lab devices.
 * Developed documentation strategies for multiple new program launches.
 * Awarded multiple Poly WoW awards.

 ### Information Developer
-#### Hewlett Packard Enterprise, Houston, TX — 9/2014 – Present
+#### Hewlett Packard Enterprise, Houston, TX — 6/2013 – 10/2019

-Content developer focused on the HPE ProLiant DL385 AMD-based server and HPE’s composable infrastructure product, HPE Synergy.
+Lead content developer focused on the HPE ProLiant DL385 AMD-based server and HPE’s composable infrastructure product, HPE Synergy.
 Work with program managers, engineers, learning and development, and marketing to plan, author, and deliver technical information.
 * Key member of the Information Architecture team evaluating and defining HPE DITA/XML standards.
 * Serve on a documentation quality team evaluating support cases for opportunities to enhance technical content.
 * Provide training and support to new hires and contingent workers on the use of content and graphics creation tools.